"Never miss an opportunity to present your research."

 Katie Zellner (@katzellnerd) presented her work with Dr. Aleksandra Sarcevic on the effectiveness of physical user interfaces in simulated medical settings.

-Aria Pessianzadeh (@apessianIU) presented his work investigating a more refined stance model for controversial topics like Affirmative Action as reflected in Reddit comments.
+Aria Pessianzadeh (@apessianIU) presented his work investigating a more refined stance model for controversial topics like affirmative action as reflected in Reddit comments.
 He anticipated his model to be generally applicable to other controversial topics discussed in online discourse.

 Lu Wang’s poster described her research in detecting biases in large language models (LLMs), how to measure them, and how to mitigate them.